4.5 HIPAA Enforcement & Violations

 Tier 1 - No KnowledgeLowestThe entity did not know, and by exercising reasonable diligence would not have known, of the violation.
 Lowest penalty range.

-Tier 2 — Reasonable CauseModerateThe violation was due to reasonable cause and not willful neglect; the entity should have been aware but did not act with willful neglect.
+Tier 2 - Reasonable CauseModerateThe violation was due to reasonable cause and not willful neglect; the entity should have been aware but the failure was not conscious disregard.

-Tier 4 — Willful Neglect, Not CorrectedHighestThe violation was due to willful neglect and was NOT corrected in time.
-Highest penalty range, and a mandatory penalty.
+Tier 4 - Willful Neglect, Not CorrectedHighestThe violation was due to willful neglect and was NOT corrected within 30 days.
+Highest penalty range and a mandatory penalty.

-Each tier carries higher minimum and maximum amounts per violation, and an annual cap per identical violation type.
-Because the figures are CPI-adjusted annually, always confirm current amounts against the published HHS penalty schedule rather than relying on a memorized number.
+Each tier carries a higher minimum and maximum per violation and an annual cap per identical violation type.
+The decisive exam concept is prompt correction: a willful-neglect violation that is fixed within 30 days lands in Tier 3, while the same violation left uncorrected jumps to Tier 4.
+Because the figures are CPI-adjusted, always confirm current amounts against the published HHS penalty schedule rather than relying on a memorized number.

 Criminal Penalties Under 42 USC Section 1320d-6

-Criminal HIPAA violations are prosecuted by the Department of Justice under 42 USC section 1320d-6.
+Criminal HIPAA violations are prosecuted by the DOJ under 42 USC section 1320d-6.
 They apply when a person knowingly obtains or discloses individually identifiable health information in violation of HIPAA, and they escalate in three tiers:

 Criminal TierConductMaximum Penalty